enginecommerce/theme_building_blocks/README.md

 ---

-## Setup Crank Shaft Server Sync
+## Synchronize Your Local Theme With Your Store

-The Crank Shaft upload script is populated with secure credentials from your store server when you download a theme from an Engine Commerce store.
-There is a copy of the script in `/scripts/upload.sh` for reference.
+Engine is a hosted platform, but we've made it easy to work locally with your favorite dev tools. **To synchronize your local work with your store, use the Crank Shaft script, automatically contained in theme download .ZIP files**

-To set up Crank Shaft, we will download a starter theme from your store and use it with this git repo.
+When you download a theme from an Engine Commerce store, the Crank Shaft upload script is automatically populated with secure credentials from your store server.
+There is a copy of the script in `/scripts/upload.sh` only for reference.

 1. Install the dependency [fswatch](https://github.com/emcrisostomo/fswatch)
 2. Log into your store's admin dashboard, navigate to /admin/themes, and download the starter theme